echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/thiamine.md

 # Vitamin B1 (Thiamine)
-Thiamine is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.
+Vitamin B1 or Thiamine is an essential water-soluble nutrient, hence, it cannot be stored and is easily eliminated from the body through urine or perspiration.

 ## Actions
+- Thiamine Pyrophosphate (TPP) coenzyme production;
-- Glucose metabolism via thiamine pyrophosphate coenzyme;
+- Carbohydrate and amino acid metabolism via TPP;
-- Ethanol convertion to water and carbon dioxide;
+- Ethanol convertion to water and carbon dioxide via TPP;
-- Fatty acid and cholesterol production and convertion of carbohydrates to fat storage;
+- Fatty acid and cholesterol production and convertion of carbohydrates to fat storage via TPP;
-- Acetylcholine formation via acetyl CoA production.
+- Acetylcholine formation via Acetyl CoA production.

 ## Health support
 - Cognition;